FZaza25/1990588_zazaki/input.md

 **So that** I can monitor habitat conditions at a glance

 **Acceptance Criteria:**
-- Dashboard displays cards for each sensor: name, value, unit, timestamp
+- Dashboard displays cards for each sensor: name, value, unit, charts
 - Values update in real-time via WebSocket/SSE
-- Color-coded status: green (normal), yellow (warning), red (critical)
-- Sensors grouped by category: Temperature, Pressure, Humidity, Air Quality, Power, Life Support

-**Non-Functional Requirements:**
-- Update frequency: real-time (< 1 second latency)
-- UI responsiveness: 60 FPS rendering

 ---